Leadership Team

 Executive Director, Finance

-Rebecca (Becky) Mullowney joined EMC in 2016 as the Manager, Financial Planning and Reporting and was appointed as the Director, Finance in 2018.
+Rebecca (Becky) Mullowney joined EMCI in 2016 as the Manager, Financial Planning and Reporting and was appointed as the Director, Finance in 2018.
 Becky is accountable for all financial functions, including leading financial management and reporting, overseeing budget preparation and support the Chief Operating Officer on matters related to financial effectiveness.

 Becky spent six years with Grant Thornton LLP in Halifax working from Accountant to Manager of Assurance responsible for analyzing financial statements, planning and execution of year-end audit results, preparing and managing budgets.
 Becky has also been a National UFE Coordinator working to develop and teach internal preparation programs for CA candidates across Canada as well as managing marking teams for practice exams providing guidance and instruction.